Killing of Antwon Rose Jr.: March 2019

 Following the trial of Rosfeld, multiple demonstrations took place.
 The largest was three days after the trial on March 25, in which over a thousand people marched through the streets of Downtown Pittsburgh.
 The march was escorted by the police.
 This protest coincided with a walkout of schools and universities, including Chatham University, the University of Pittsburgh, Taylor Allderdice High School, and Obama Academy.
 Smaller protests took place after, in which protestors occupied businesses and disrupted traffic.

 2018 Community birthday celebration

 On July 12, 2018, members of Rose's community in Rankin, Pennsylvania came together to celebrate his 18th birthday.
 The celebration was motivated by his mother as a way to bring the community together.
 The event offered food for participants, and the organizers donated 250 backpacks of books to members of the community.

-Popular culture
+Civil Rights Lawsuit

-Rose's name was included in a list of Black Americans killed during police interactions at the conclusion of the 2020 short film Two Distant Strangers, in which a Black American is stuck in a time loop where he is repeatedly killed by a police officer.
+Rose's family filed a civil rights lawsuit against the Borough of East Pittsburgh and Rosfeld.
+They were represented by John Coyle of McEldrew Purtell in Philadelphia, Lee Merritt of The Merritt Law Firm in Dallas, and Fred and Monte Rabner of Rabner Law Office in Pittsburgh.
+In 2019, the case settled for $2M which the New York Times reported as the maximum the Borough could pay under their insurance policy.